Vinelab/gulp-project-automation/README.md

     build destination, angular dependencies get fixed, and html files are added to the angular template cache to minimize Ajax calls.

-# Installation

-  Open up the terminal, and run these commands

-    bower install

-    npm install

 # App Structure